tjcarney89/swift-UITableviewCell-readme-ios-0217/README.md

 ![Earhart](http://i.imgur.com/YR989I2.jpg?1)

 > The most effective way to do it, is to do it. -[Amelia Earhart](https://en.wikipedia.org/wiki/Amelia_Earhart)

+## Overview

+In this lesson, we'll create and use a custom `UITableViewCell`

 ## Learning Objectives

 * Create a custom `UITableViewCell`.
-* Use this `UITableViewCell` by populating it with necessary info.
+* Use  `UITableViewCell` by populating it with necessary information
+* Explain that a prototype cell is used to set the design for the cells used by a particular table view
+* List the three main elements of a table view cell
+* Design and configure custom cells

 ## Table View Cells